Stochastic arbitrage with market index options: Introduction

 An algorithm for computing the second-order stochastic arbitrage opportunity with maximum premium whenever such an opportunity exists has recently been provided in \citet{PostLongarela21}.
 The algorithm is a linear program.
 The objective function to be maximized is the negative of the price of a candidate layover portfolio, with bid and ask prices applied to short and long positions in different options.
 The constraints in the linear program require positions in options to be bounded by the quantities available for sale or purchase at each bid or ask price, and require the payoff distribution of the layover portfolio combined with a unit position in the underlying asset to second-order stochastically dominate the unit position in the underlying asset.
 If the maximum value of the objective function is positive, then the corresponding layover portfolio is the maximum premium second-order stochastic arbitrage opportunity.
 If the maximum value of the objective function is zero (which is always feasible with zero portfolio weights) then no second-order stochastic arbitrage opportunity exists.
+The linear program developed in \citet{PostLongarela21} builds upon a long literature dealing with stochastic dominance pricing bounds for options, with fundamental earlier contributions including \citet{PerrakisRyan84}, \citet{Levy85}, \citet{Ritchken85} and \citet{ConstantinidesJackwerthPerrakis09}; see \citet{Perrakis19} for further discussion and references.

 We make two primary methodological contributions concerning the computation of stochastic arbitrage opportunities.
 First, we show that the linear program developed in \citet{PostLongarela21} may be reformulated in a way which reduces the number of inequalities and equalities by an order of magnitude, leading to a concomitant reduction in runtime.
 This is achieved using an efficient linear formulation of second-order stochastic dominance given in \citet{Luedtke08}.
-Second, we provide a mixed integer-linear program for computing the first-order stochastic arbitrage opportunity with maximum premium.
+Second, we provide a mixed-integer linear program for computing the first-order stochastic arbitrage opportunity with maximum premium.
 This is achieved using a formulation of first-order stochastic dominance given in \citet{Luedtke08} in which linear inequality and equality constraints are combined with binary constraints on certain auxiliary choice variables.